analogdevicesinc/doctools/docs/ci.rst

 Then, in the middle-stage, two parallel runs are launched:

-* *Build Doc Latest*: uses the latest stable dependencies releases to generate this documentation, and store as an artifact..
+* *Build Doc Latest*: uses the latest stable dependencies releases to generate this documentation, and store as an artifact.
 * *Build Doc on Min*: uses the minimum requirements dependencies to generate this documentation, but the output is discarded.